-Best of the budget bunch
+One of the better budget spots

 By David Luekens

-Last updated on 13th May, 2013.
+Last updated on 4th February, 2017.

 The Travelfish newsletter is sent out every Monday and is jammed full of free advice for travel in Southeast Asia.
 You can see past issues here.